caanyp24/supabase-clerk-b2b-starter/README.md

 ## 3. Create ID-based RLS policies

 Create RLS policies that permit users to read and insert content associated with their organization IDs only.

-In the sidebar, navigate to SQL Editor.
-Run the following queries to add policies for all statements issued on tasks:

 ```sql
 -- SELECT